Resource dependent branching processes and the envelope of societies: Significance of the results

-Firstly, of course, it is not realistic to look for a perfect model, and, keeping this in mind, RDBPs seem to be a good approach because they give considerable room for modeling aspects.
+First, of course, it is not realistic to look for a perfect model, and, keeping this in mind, RDBPs seem to be a good approach because they give considerable room for modeling aspects.

-Secondly, RDBPs yield, as we have seen, not only the Envelopment Theorem for societies but also explicit survival criteria in form of quantifiable critical relationships between society forms.
+Second, RDBPs yield, as we have seen, not only the envelopment theorem for societies but also explicit survival criteria in form of quantifiable critical relationships between society forms.
 This fact should not be taken for granted.
 As we have seen in the general definition of RDBPs, realistic society forms will typically impose complicated structures.
 Almost all interesting forms are too complicated to be tackled by generating functions or martingale arguments, the most powerful tools in branching process theory.

-Thirdly, RDBPs are remarkably robust.
+Third, RDBPs are remarkably robust.
 The main results flowing from them hold in more general settings.
 So, in particular, consider the assumption that reproduction within a RDBP is asexual.
-It is interesting to know what happens if we replace this assumption by the natural assumption that reproduction depends on two sexes (see~\cite{Daley86}; see also~\cite{Molina10} for a review of known results in this domain).
+It is interesting to know what happens if we replace this assumption by the natural assumption that reproduction depends on two sexes [see~\citet{Daley86}; see also~\citet{Molina10} for a review of known results in this domain].

 The answer is in fact in favor of RDBPs.
-Since survival is only possible if the RDBP can grow without limits, the asexual reproduction mean $m$ can here be substituted by the so-called limiting {\it average reproduction mean.} The average reproduction mean for a total of $k$ ``mating units" $m(k)$ is defined in Equation~(1) of~\cite{Bruss84}.
+Since survival is only possible if the RDBP can grow without limits, the asexual reproduction mean $m$ can here be substituted by the so-called limiting \textit{average reproduction mean.} The average reproduction mean for a total of $k$ ``mating units'' $m(k)$ is defined in equation~(1) of~\citet{Bruss84}.
 In the notation of the present paper, it translates into

-where, unlike $(\Gamma_n)_n$, the modified $(\tilde\Gamma_n)_n$ counts now the number of ``mating units" (and not individuals) present in generation $n$, and $\tilde D_n(\tilde\Gamma_n)$ denotes the number of mating units generated by these for the next generation.
-If $\ell:=\lim_{k\to\infty} m(k)$ exists (which is the case for the majority of natural mating functions) then the specific form of the mating function becomes irrelevant for extinction criteria as soon as the population size has become sufficiently large.
+where, unlike $(\Gamma_n)_n$, the modified $(\widetilde\Gamma_n)_n$ counts now the number of ``mating units'' (and not individuals) present in generation $n$, and $\widetilde D_n(\widetilde\Gamma_n)$ denotes the number of mating units generated by these for the next generation.
+If $\ell:=\lim_{k\to\infty} m(k)$ exists (which is the case for the majority of natural mating functions), then the specific form of the mating function becomes irrelevant for extinction criteria as soon as the population size has become sufficiently large.
 Hence the generalization to sexual reproduction may affect the initial chances of reaching larger numbers of individuals within a RDBP but does not affect the main results.